Encampment Services Team

 • Supporting the coordination of water delivery and sanitation services

-Encampments located in the unincorporated County are prioritized considering several factors, including: the size of the encampment (including the estimated number of occupants and the number of structures); the percentage of highly vulnerable individuals residing in the encampment; the encampment's longevity; and any associated public health, safety or sanitation issues that impact all Sacramento residents, regardless of housed status.
-The members of the EST also provide support within the cities in the County, working with city outreach teams who identify priority sites and co-deploy with County team members.
+Encampments located in the unincorporated County are prioritized considering several factors, including: the size of the encampment; the percentage of highly vulnerable individuals in the encampment; the encampment’s longevity; and any associated public health, safety or sanitation issues that impact all Sacramento residents, regardless of housed status.

-The intent of the broader County encampment coordination effort is to reduce the number of encampments through sustained monitoring by County departments, potential physical changes to the site, and ongoing engagement.
-The County understands the community's frustration with the return of encampments; however, the County is working within the legal constraints that require adequate notice and due process prior to resolving encampments.
+The intent of the broader County encampment coordination effort is to reduce the number of encampments through sustained monitoring by County departments and ongoing engagement.
+The County understands the community’s frustration with the return of encampments; however, the County is working within the legal constraints that require adequate notice and due process prior to resolving encampments.
 The key to supporting people on a pathway out of homelessness is through building a strong and trusting relationship over time.

 While everyone is different and reasons for rejecting shelter vary, it is not uncommon for some people to reject services.
-People can decline offers of housing and shelter for a number of reasons, and mental health can play a role in some instances.
 Outreach workers cannot force people to accept shelter or housing, however, they have many tools to help motivate and encourage people to move, the most important of which is building a strong and trusting relationship.
 Individuals may choose to not go into shelter for a number of reasons including:

-• Unwillingness/inability to go to shelter (reasons for this can range from previous bad experience, desire to live outdoors, perception of shelter as being a dirty place, no pet policies in shelters or homes, lack of reliable transportation, etc.)
+• Unwillingness/inability to go to shelter (reasons for this can range from previous bad experience, concern about losing a partner, pet or their possessions, perception of shelter as being a dirty place, history of incarceration, lack of reliable transportation, etc.)

 • Current encampment location provides protection from natural elements